-The purpose of this document is to consider a management approach called a harvest control rule to establish a process for setting recreational bag, size, and season limits for summer flounder, scup, black sea bass, and bluefish such that measures aim to prevent overfishing, are reflective of stock status, appropriately account for uncertainty in the recreational data, take into consideration angler preferences, and provide an appropriate level of stability and predictability in changes from year to year.
-The management options aim to rely less on expected fishery performance and instead uses a more holistic approach with greater emphasis on traditional and non-traditional stock status indicators and trends.
+The purpose of this document is to consider a management approach called a harvest control rule to establish a process for setting recreational bag, size, and season limits for summer flounder, scup, black sea bass, and bluefish that aims to prevent overfishing, is reflective of stock status, appropriately accounts for uncertainty in the recreational data, takes into consideration angler preferences, and provides an appropriate level of stability and predictability in changes from year to year.
+The management options aim to rely less on expected fishery performance and instead uses a more holistic approach with greater emphasis on stock status indicators and trends.